goldmanm/RMG_isotopes_paper_data/readme.md

 This is a readme file for supplemental data for "Computer-generated isotope model achieves experiment-level accuracy of fidelity for position-specific isotope analysis".
-This includes all the chemical mechanisms generated as well as the code used to convert those mechanisms into the figures in the paper.
-Here is a list of the folders each contains:
+This includes all the chemical mechanisms generated as well as the code used to simulate the chemistry and create the figures in the paper.
+Here is a list of the folders and what each contains:

 # input files